 Acquisition-related expenses are taken into the Income Statement at the moment they are incurred.

 Acquisitions made by the Group, acquired from the parent company (HAL Holding), are treated as common control transactions and predecessor accounting is applied.
 Under predecessor accounting no purchase price allocation is performed.
 The acquired net assets are included in the GrandVision consolidation at carrying value as included in the consolidation of HAL Holding.
 The difference between the consideration transferred and the net assets is recognized in equity.

-2.3.4 Transactions and Non-Controlling Interests
+2.3.4 Transactions with Non-Controlling Interests

 The transactions with non-controlling interests are accounted as transactions with equity holders of the Group.
 For purchases of non-controlling interests, the difference between any consideration paid and the relevant share acquired of the carrying value of the net assets of the subsidiary is deducted from equity.
 Gains or losses on disposals to non-controlling interests are also recorded in equity.

 Associates are all entities over which the Group has significant influence but not control, generally accompanying a shareholding between 20% and 50% of the voting rights.
-Investment in associates is accounted for using the equity method and initially recognized at cost.
-The Group’s investment in associates includes goodwill identified on acquisition, net of any accumulated impairment loss.

 2.4 Foreign Currency

 Items in the financial statements of the various Group companies are measured in the currency of the primary economic environment in which each entity operates (the functional currency).
 The consolidated financial statements are presented in euros (€), this being GrandVision’s presentation currency.